1. The right to access and change the free and open source code powering the apps that you are interacting with.

 2. The right to create an anonymous account and use proxy servers to connect to Minds.
 This is essential for ensuring you aren't tracked or spied upon.

 3. The right to remix.
-All content is creative commons and Minds code is free and open source software.
+All content is licensed openly and Minds code is free and open source software.

 4. The right to access all human knowledge.